 Amanitaceae: Fly Agaric (Amanita Muscaria)

 These are sometimes called "Deadly Amanita."
-In August 2019 I found a number of brown amanitas but as a guess, that was due to a lack of moisture.
+In August 2019 I found a number of brown amanitas but as a guess, that was due to age or a lack of moisture.

 Amanitaceae: Grisette?
 (Amanita vaginata?)